 A residential treatment center (RTC), sometimes called a rehab, is a live-in health care facility providing therapy for substance abuse, mental illness, or other behavioral problems.
+Please note that there are very few in-patient residential treatment centers that focus on anxiety and depression.
+Most centers focus on substance abuse.
+ADAA has compiled a list of those in-patient treatment centers that focus on anxiety disorders and depression.

-- Q&A flyer based on typical questions from the public that we receive via email or phone regarding the selection of in-patient residential treatment centers.
+- Q&A flyer based on typical questions from the public

 - Blog post for parents focused on youth residential treatment - what to know and what to ask.

-ADAA also recommends reaching out to support groups, such as ADAA's free online peer-to-peer support group and suggest that you engage your peers for recommendations about a specific facility.
+ADAA also recommends reaching out to support groups, such as ADAA's free online peer-to-peer support groups and suggest that you engage your peers for recommendations about a specific facility.
 There are also therapy and medication options that might be appropriate for you/your family to explore prior to seeking out in-patient residential treatment centers.

 We asked two experts about residential treatment for obsessive-compulsive disorder (OCD) and related disorders.